MisterX22/yona/README.md

 Also, you need to update `.htaccess` file: on the line `AuthUserFile /app/.htpasswd`, replace `/app` by the absolute path to the folder where you deployed the application

+## New
+Will Yona Is Yona going to reborn during Hacktoberfest ?